 Don’t underestimate the power of a solid credit history.
 The holy grail of a high FICO score is a long term resource that will help your teen navigate financial events throughout a lifetime.
 When your teen understands the mechanics and power of credit, they’re more likely to begin building their credit history with intention.
 You can help them by using your knowledge, experience and potentially your own good credit history.
 Start here to help your teen make the best choices, avoid pitfalls and build their credit profile with an eye on the long-term gains.

-And if you’re a little quick on the draw with your own credit card, use this as a chance to build good habits alongside your teen.
+And if you’ve been a little quick on the draw with your own credit card, use this as a chance to build good habits alongside your teen.
 It can be disarming for teens to learn something new with parents who will admit past missteps.
 Our own teens love the idea that we don’t know everything.
 Yep, we readily admit some solid mistakes under these belts.
 Very satisfying for all.

 First, Set Rock Solid Expectations About the Use of Credit